webqit/webflo/README.md

   }
   ```

-  Response for each navigation request is rendered back into the current running page in the browser.
+  Response for navigation requests are rendered back into the current running page in the browser.

+This and much more - ahead!
 </details>

 <details>